Hanabi-Live/hanabi-live/docs/FEATURES.md

 * A game of Hanabi can be stored as a [JSON](https://www.json.org/json-en.html) object.
 The Hanabi community uses [the following format](https://raw.githubusercontent.com/Zamiell/hanabi-live/master/misc/example_game_with_comments.json) to specify a game.
 * Hanabi Live supports watching arbitrary games from JSON files.
 Simply select "Watch Specific Replay" from the menu, select "JSON Data" as the source, and then paste in the JSON data.
 * This is useful for researchers and bot-makers because you can take one of the games that your bot plays and then plug it into Hanabi Live in order to more-easily see what kinds of strategies that it is doing.
-* It is also possible to program a bot to play on Hanabi Live with other players.
+* It is also possible to program a bot to play on the website with other players.
 Unlike other websites such as [lichess.org](https://lichess.org/), there is no bot-specific API.
 Bots must connect to the WebSocket server and send messages in exactly the same way that a real player would.
 A reference bot implementation can be found [here](https://github.com/Zamiell/hanabi-live-bot).

 <br />